Axiom of infinity: Formal statement

 Some mathematicians may call a set built this way an inductive set.

-A natural language formulation of this axiom may read as: "There exists a set 𝐈 such that the empty set is an element of it, and for every element $x$ of 𝐈, there exists an element $y$ of 𝐈 such the elements of $y$ consist of $x$ itself and the elements of $x$."
+A natural language formulation of this axiom may read as: "There exists a set 𝐈 such that the empty set is an element of it, and for every element $x$ of 𝐈, there exists an element $y$ of 𝐈 such that the elements of $y$ consist of $x$ itself and the elements of $x$.", or in other words, "There exists an inductive set".

 Interpretation and consequences

 This axiom is closely related to the von Neumann construction of the natural numbers in set theory, in which the successor of x is defined as x ∪ {x}.
 If x is a set, then it follows from the other axioms of set theory that this successor is also a uniquely defined set.
 Successors are used to define the usual set-theoretic encoding of the natural numbers.
 In this encoding, zero is the empty set: